hoangduytran/blender-manual/manual/modeling/meshes/editing/uv.rst

    :Menu:      :menuselection:`UV --> Project from View`
    :Shortcut:  :kbd:`U`

-Project from View takes the current view in the 3D Viewport and flattens the mesh as it appears.
-Use this option if you are using a picture of a real object as a UV Texture for an object that you have modeled.
+Projects the selected faces onto the view plane.
+The UV map essentially becomes a wireframe picture of the mesh, taken in the 3D Viewport at the current viewing angle.
+Use this option if you are using a picture of a real object as a texture.
 You will get stretching in areas where the model recedes away from you.

 Options
 -------

+The :ref:`bpy.ops.screen.redo_last` panel allows fine control over how the mesh is unwrapped:

 Orthographic
-   Apply an orthographic projection.
+   Use an :ref:`Orthographic <bpy.ops.view3d.view_persportho>` projection instead of Perspective.
 Camera Bounds
-   Map UVs to the camera region taking resolution and aspect into account Correct Aspect
-   Map UVs will take the image's aspect ratio into consideration.
-   If an image has already been mapped to a :term:`Texture Space` that is non-square, the projection will take this into account and distort the mapping to appear correctly.
+   Map the borders of the image that would be rendered through the current camera to the borders of the UV map.
+   This option only has an effect when viewing the scene through the camera;
+   see :ref:`bpy.ops.view3d.view_camera`.
+Correct Aspect
+   By default, when you unwrap a square face onto a non-square texture, the face will appear stretched.
+   You can enable *Correct Aspect* to prevent this.
+Note that for this to work, the mesh should have a material with an :doc:`/render/shader_nodes/textures/image`, and this node should be selected in the :doc:`/editors/shader_editor`.
 Clip to Bounds
-   Any UVs that lie outside the (0 to 1) range will be clipped to that range by being moved to the UV space border it is closest to.
+   Moves any out-of-bounds UVs to the nearest border.
 Scale to Bounds
-   If the UV map is larger than the (0 to 1) range, the entire map will be scaled to fit inside.
+   Stretches the resulting UV map to fill the complete texture.

 Project from View (Bounds)